-Paula is, along with her husband Jack Walsh, a cofounder of JoyFace Poetry & Arts Collective.
-A teacher and a Jerome Grant recipient, Paula worked in warehouses, was an artist mentor with Minneapolis teens, owned a coffee shop, and waited one million tables while raising her son and earning her BA from St. Catherine's University and her MFA from Vermont College of Fine Arts.
+Upon Arrival was Paula Cisewski's debut full-length collection.
+Her second, Ghost Fargo, was selected by Franz Wright for the Nightboat Poetry Prize.
+She is also the author of The Threatened Everything, quitter (winner of the Diode Editions Poetry Prize), Ceremonies for No Repair, The Becoming Game, and several chapbooks.
+Paula worked in warehouses, was an artist mentor with Minneapolis teens, owned a coffee shop, and waited one million tables while raising her son and earning her BA from St. Catherine's University and her MFA from Vermont College of Fine Arts.
+For two decades and counting, she’s also served as a teacher, editor, artist, collaborator, and curator of literary and multimedia events.
+She lives in Minneapolis.

 Praise